Population: 700,000 (99% Human – Mulan, 1% Planetouched), plus 500,000 slaves (95% Human – various, 5% Half Orc)

 Menesankh: Known as the Plains of Life to the Mulhorandi, this region is home to the largest cities of Mulhorand and the majority of its population.
 It is a land of flat plains (with occasional marshland) that covers the western edge of Mulhorand skirting the Alamber Sea from the River of Shadows to the River of Swords (extending as far east as the Asanabis).

-The Highlands are primarily devoted to the rearing of livestock, again by huge noble or temple owned slave farms.
+The Highlands are primarily devoted to the rearing of livestock, again by huge noble or temple owned slave farms, and the farming of flax seed.
 To the north (towards the Thazalhar), and the east (towards the Ganathwood), the region becomes dotted with small farmsteads populated by groups of families that try to make a living out of the poor soil in the regions plagued by raiders, pirates, and monsters (which deter the large land owners from establishing farms here).

 Derlaunt (Neutral, Human – Mulan, Expert 5, Magic User 4): Derlaunt is Precept of Gheldaneth, cousin to Tholaunt; the Divine Precept of Thoth, and a powerful and ambitious man.
 Derlaunt is often at odds with his cousin Tholaunt, and has been searching for a means to advance the power of the Church of Thoth and by association his own station.

-Karathoth’s Jewel: Crafted by the former Pharaoh Karathoth I (the only mortal Pharaoh that was not an incarnation of Horus-Re) in 921 DR, this gem allows whoever rubs a facet of the jewel to create a simulacrum.
+Karathoth’s Jewel: Crafted by the oblaran Karathoth for Akonhorus I in 929 DR, this gem allows whoever rubs a facet of the jewel to create a simulacrum.
 It has been used many times over the centuries to protect Pharaoh’s from assassination and accidents.
 Many replicas have been made since its construction, although none are as powerful as the original.